kutschke/GeometryBrowsing/README.md

    - The level of detail of the Mu2e building and shielding within the hall has changed.
 So the geometry file that you look at will be different in those details.
    - The .C files have been updated so that the Open GL viewer is selected automatically.
-You no longer not to perform the step of opening the OGL viewer.
+You no longer need to perform the step of opening the OGL viewer.
    - The .C files have been changed to use the modern root style of building the supporting .cc file;
      that is   ```gROOT->ProcessLine(".L file.cc+");``` has been changed to
      ```#include "file.cc+"```